-Clinic specific outlier exclusion rules developed for NEP17 were applied.
+Clinic specific outlier exclusion rules developed for NEP17 were again included in the NEP18 model.
 Whole establishments were then excluded if their cost ratios across clinics remained consistently high.
-At the service event level, conservative record level trimming within clinics followed to exclude records with
+At the service event level, conservative record level trimming within clinics followed to exclude records with:

-- Costs less than \$5. - Events with high cost thresholds after ranking of events by cost. - Cost ratios being significantly different from the population
+- Costs less than \$5. - Events with high cost thresholds after ranking of events by cost. - · Cost ratios being significantly different from the population